 "The Holy Father has decided not to respond," they state.
 "We have interpreted his sovereign decision as an invitation to continue the reflection, and the discussion, calmly and with respect.
 And so we are informing the entire people of God about our initiative, offering all of the documentation."

-The four prelates signing the document are: Carlo Caffarra, former archbishop of Bologna; Raymond Burke, head of the Order of Malta, Walter Brandmüller; former president of the Pontifical Committee for Historical Sciences; and Joachim Meisner, former archbishop of Cologne.
+The four prelates signing the document are: Carlo Caffarra, former archbishop of Bologna; Raymond Burke, spiritual patron of the Order of Malta, Walter Brandmüller; former president of the Pontifical Committee for Historical Sciences; and Joachim Meisner, former archbishop of Cologne.